About Alcohol Abuse

-Unhealthy alcoholic drinking behaviors, ranging from binge drinking to alcohol dependence.
+Alcohol Abuse - unhealthy alcoholic drinking behaviors, ranging from binge drinking to alcohol dependence.

-A pattern of drinking that brings blood alcohol concentration (BAC) levels to 0.08 g/dL.
+Binge Drinking - a pattern of drinking that brings blood alcohol concentration (BAC) levels to 0.08 g/dL.

-An individual, within the United States, under the age of 21 consuming alcohol beverages.
+Underage Drinking - an individual, within the United States, under the age of 21 consuming alcohol beverages.

 In a recent study by the National Institute on Alcohol Abuse and Alcoholism, 60 percent of teens, by age 18, have had at least 1 drink.